maiden7705/boxed-assignment-demo-1/README.md

 * ## Installing the VS Code extensions run the following command in terminal window
     * ### Linux / macOS
-        open a terminal window and run this from project directory root
+        open a terminal window and run this from project directory root:
         ```console
         % ./extensions/vs_code_extensions.sh
         ```
     * ### Windows powershell
-        open a command prompt from start menu and cd into project root directory and run this
+        open a powershell prompt from start menu and cd into project root directory and run this:
         ```console
         :\> cmd.exe /c ".\extensions\vs_code_extensions.bat"
         ```